Difference Galois groups under specialization: Difference Galois groups under specialization

 \subsection{A criterion for difference Galois groups}

-Proto-Galois groups play an essential role in algorithms for computing difference Galois groups as well as differential Galois groups.
+Proto-Galois groups play an essential role in the computation of difference Galois groups as well as differential Galois groups.
 In this subsection, we shall give a necessary and sufficient condition for a proto-Galois group to be a difference Galois group.
-One will see that the condition given by us can be verified algorithmically.
-Let us first recall what proto-Galois groups are. \begin{definition} Let $G, H$ be two algebraic subgroups of $\GL_n(\Omega)$. $H$ is said to be a proto-group of $G$ if it satisfies the following condition
+One will see that the condition given below can be verified algorithmically.
+Let us first recall what proto-Galois groups are. \begin{definition} Let $G, H$ be two algebraic subgroups of $\GL_n(\overline{k(\bX)})$. $H$ is said to be a proto-group of $G$ if it satisfies the following condition